 In its 15th edition, GETXOPHOTO International Image Festival aims to use unconventional installations in the physical and digital space to explore the new meanings this idea of sharing has acquired.
 We therefore invite artists from all over the world to participate in this call with proposals that use photography, video, installation, performance, actions, digital art or any other means of visual expression.

-All those shortlisted will be published on March 9.
-The three winners will (if the jury finds it convenient, the number of winners may be increased) be announced on March 12 and their work will be exhibited during the Festival, which runs from September 2nd to 27th, 2020.
-GETXOPHOTO will assume the exhibition expenses and it will be designed under the criteria of the curator of GETXOPHOTO International Image Festival in agreement with the artists.
+Winners will be announced on March 4th and their work will be exhibited during the Festival, which runs from September 1st to 26th, 2021.
+GETXOPHOTO will pay a fee and assume the exhibition expenses.
+It will be designed under the criteria of the curator of the Festival in agreement with the artists.

 All the information must be uploaded in English.
 The entrance fee is 20€ per project.

 To carry out the Call, the Festival has partnered with Picter platform.

 3 artists will benefit from (if the jury finds it convenient, the number of winners may be increased):

 GETXOPHOTO International Image Festival takes place in Getxo (Basque Country, Spain) during September for 14 years ago.
 The Festival brings different proposals from photographers and visual storytellers from all over the world to the city, setting a contemporary conversation about the theme proposed each year.
 It is conceived as a transmedia platform from which to affect and activate critical thinking.